 “When she [Mia Segal] and Yochanon started their programs I had already left my positions with the Guild and the Feldenkrais Foundation.
-However I told Guild board members then that they should sue both Yochanon and Mia for improper use of the terms.
+However, I told Guild board members then that they should sue both Yochanon and Mia for improper use of the terms.
 Instead a cross over policy was initiated.
 If Moshe wanted either and or both Mia and Yochanon to be the only trainers he had the opportunity to do so.”

 Sue Moshe’s most experienced and capable students?
 For what purpose?
 Who would that benefit?
 I believe Moshe wanted his students from San Francisco to learn from two of his most experienced students and colleagues.
 In fact, regardless of what Moshe wanted, one would have to be an idiot not to do so.
 Would you not want to learn from the most skilled practitioners you could find?

 But the person above did not get the message.
 He wanted to sue them.
 Perhaps he still does.
 Why?
 What is it about Mia and Yochanon that gets this person so angry?
-After all these decades is he jealous about their personal relationship with Moshe Feldenkrais?
+After all these decades is he jealous of their personal relationship with Moshe Feldenkrais?
 Is he upset that they chose to independently teach their own training programs?
 What is it?

-The idea of “suing them for improper use of the terms” seems like a smoke screen.
+The idea of “suing them for improper use of the terms” seems like a smokescreen.
 Improper according to whom?
 According to guild lawyers?
 Could you imagine Moshe suing Mia or Yochanon because of how they used the service marks?

 Why this is important